NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Casandalee - Major Curse.md

-**Major Curse:** The code of your soul is constantly being rewritten, and not for the better.
+The code of your soul is constantly being rewritten, and not for the better.
 You are never temporarily immune against a harmful effect.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*